arunahk/license-key-gen/Readme.md

 ```

 ## Data Structure
-To create a license key - Enter the users information that your are able to recieve
+To create a license key - Enter the users information that your are able to receive

 This object can be any data you wish to tie the license to - format Object
 ```